john-science/python_for_scientists/classes/13_pandas/lecture_13.md

     help      -> Python's own help system.
     object?   -> Details about 'object', use 'object??' for extra details.

-If you want a GUI interface to ipython, type `ipython notebook`.
-This will open a particuarly friendly local Python working environment through your default web browser.
+If you want a GUI interface, type `ipython notebook`.
+This will open a user-friendly local Python working environment through your default web browser.

+Why introduce `iPython` now?
+It turns out that `iPython` and `pandas` are the platform on which a LOT of people do data science.
+I have met several good scientists and engineers who handle all of their data analysis using these two tools (along with various libraries built on the SciPy stack).
+Whether this is the best approach or not, I leave to you.
+But it is a solid endorsement for the power of these two tools together.

-## Importing pandas
+## pandas

+Pandas is a powerful library for handling data and performing data analysis.
+It has a ton of pre-made tools designed to make importing data easier.
+Once imported, your data will be loaded into a `DataFrame` object, which is a lot like a table in a database (or Excel). `DataFrame` objects can be munged, sliced, diced, queried, and joined with other DataFrame objects.
+Pandas is designed to expedite the human side of opening up datasets and dealing with what you find.

 There is an un-official convention when importing `pandas`: